siddhi-io/www/en/docs/docs/query-guide.md

 Partition by value| `<attribute name>` | Attribute value of the event is used as its partition key.
 Partition by range| `<compare condition> as 'value' or <compare condition> as 'value' or ...` | Event is executed against all `<compare conditions>`, and the values associated with the matching conditions are used as its partition key.
 Here, when the event is matched against multiple conditions, it is processed on all the partition instances that are associated with those matching conditions.

 When there are multiple queries within a partition block, and they can be chained without leaving the isolation of the partition instance using the inner streams denoted by `#`.
-More information on inner Streams will be covered in the following secsions.
+More information on inner Streams will be covered in the following sections.

 **Inner Stream**